 Exchanging chronic life situations like work, family and money with smaller, holiday situations like how much you’re going to tip the bellboy, how you’re going to get used to driving on the other side of the road and whether you’ve put enough sun cream on.
 In this way we (albeit temporarily) become the boss of our problems.
 This control can lead to a snowball effect and spill into our lives when we get back home.
 Aim for this momentum and you will reap the benefits.

 Be Prepared To Relax

 A good start is essential to any break, so be prepared to cover the basics and boring details well in advance.
 You can motivate yourself by imagining that you are a Personal Assistant, working for the VIP client that is you.
 Your VIP needs their documents, their emergency medications, their travel insurance, some reading material and much, much more.
 According to research by Travelbag.co.uk, Brits lose (on average) two days of holiday time in the stress of checking work messages.
-Most employers are very understanding about your ‘down-time’ and much of the guilt you feel about being away from your post may be self-imposed.
-Complete your ‘to-do’ list at work, tie up any loose ends, such as setting an ‘out of office’ on your email and ‘handing over’ to work colleagues.
+Most employers are very understanding about your “down time” and much of the guilt you feel about being away from your post may be self-imposed.
+Complete your to-do list at work and tie up any loose ends – including setting an “out of office” on your email and handing over any key projects to work colleagues.

-Visiting museums and other tourist attractions is exciting too but take it easy.
+Visiting museums and other tourist attractions can also be exciting, but take it easy.
 Another key tip is to start off your holiday by relaxing, rather than rushing straight into anything.
 On your first day of arrival, don’t do anything.
 You could explore the resort or local area, but you could also have a nap to recover from your journey, or chill in your hotel room or by the pool.
-If you put too much pressure on yourself to ‘make the most’ of every single second, you will never relax.
+If you put too much pressure on yourself to “make the most” of every single second, you will never relax.

 Structure Does Help